mariunaise/HDA-Thesis/content/SMHD.typ

 It has to be mentioned, that instead of transforming all values of the PUF readout into the Tilde-Domain, we could also use an inverse CDF to transform the bounds of our evenly spaced areas into the real domain with (normal) distributed values, which can be assessed as remarkably less computationally complex.#margin-note[Das erst später]
 */
 === Two-Metric Helper Data Method <sect:tmhd>
-The most simple form of a metric-based @hda is the Two-Metric Helper Data Method, since the quantization only yields symbols of 1-bit width and uses the least amount of metrics possible if we want to use more than one metric.
+The simplest form of a metric-based @hda is the Two-Metric Helper Data Method.
+Its quantization only yields symbols of 1-bit width and it only uses a single bit of helper data to store the choice of metric.

 @fig:tmhd_example_enroll and @fig:tmhd_example_reconstruct illustrate an example enrollment and reconstruction process.
-We would consider the marked point the value of the initial measurement and the marked range our margin of error.
+Consider the marked point the value of the initial measurement and the marked range our margin of error.
 If we now were to use the original quantizer shown in @fig:tmhd_example_enroll during both the enrollment and the reconstruction phases, we would risk a bit error, because the margin of error overlaps with the lower quantization bound $-a$, which we can call a point of uncertainty.
-But since we generated helper data during enrollment as depicted in @fig:tmhd_enroll, we can make use of a different quantizer $cal(R)(1, 2, x)$ whose boundaries do not overlap with the error margin.
+To alleviate this we generated helper data during enrollment as depicted in @fig:tmhd_enroll, we can make use of a different quantizer $cal(R)(1, 2, x)$ whose boundaries do not overlap with the error margin.
 #scale(x: 90%, y: 90%)[
-#grid(
+#figure(
+  grid(
   columns: (1fr, 1fr),
   [#figure(
   include("../graphics/quantizers/two-metric/example_enroll.typ"),